 Leverage your network!
 If you have a question, ask yourself who might have experience with that problem or situation.
 I did this recently when trying to figure out a good phone solution for my business.
-I identified several people in my network who might have dealt with this, and shot them a few emails.. even talked to one person on the phone to discuss.
+I identified several people in my network who might have dealt with this and shot them a few emails.. even talked to one person on the phone to discuss it.

 I'll give you a tech example.
 Recently I thought I was having a problem with a website.
 I decided to set up this website on a web hosting plan (type of server) I hadn't used before.
 It fit the bill with what we were attempting to accomplish AND the parent company was someone I've been working well with for over a decade.